Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Aw... now look at what you've done to my mask.

 Simon Blackquill was just one day away from his execution when he's finally exonerated.
-Imagine what would have happened if just one thing had gone wrong during that day... oh wait, you don't have imagine, one of the Bad Endings will tell you.
+Imagine what would have happened if just one thing had gone wrong during that day... oh wait, you don't have to imagine: one of the Bad Endings will tell you.
 It's bad, all right.

 In Turnabout Reclaimed, once you finally crack Marlon Rimes' Mood Matrix segment, the final image of the testimony gets updated to include a shot of him as an Evil Overlooker.
 The fact that it's so sudden, unexpected and brief makes it pretty much a Jump Scare, and the expression he makes may be even scarier than his "transformation".